 A poor choice for Magnesium supplementation; either a laxative or an indication that the supplier is cutting costs.
 Note that Magnesium Oxide is sometimes paired with Calcium supplement to mitigate the pro-constipative effects of Calcium

 Magneisum Hydroxide (MgOH2) is Milk of Magnesia and commonly used for laxatative purposes.
 It may possess antacid effects, but is not suited for nutritional supplementation.

 The most commonly used form of Magnesium supplementation, due to its high water solubility and possible usage in liquids.
 Magnesium bound to Citrate appears to have a higher bioavailability at around 25-30%, probably due to its increased water solubility relative to oxide chelations (as it is hypothesized that small molecular weight acids hold this potential).
-Magnesium bound to tartaric acid (Magnesium-L-Tartrate) has similar effects and properties, as would Magnesium-L-Malate if it existed.
+Magnesium bound to tartaric acid (Magnesium-L-Tartrate), and likely Magnesium-L-malate, have similar effects and properties.

 Three-fold higher bioavailability relative to oxide, although still a relatively small absorption percentage.
 Tends to be the most common form of supplemental Magnesium due to low costs

 Magnesium bound to amino acids (Magnesium L-Aspartate) show increased bioavailability relative to Oxide but tend to be lesser than Citrate.
 One exception is Magnesium Monoaspartate, which has been found to have bioavailability of 42% relative to citrate's 30%.

 Magnesium Diglycinate has inceased bioavailability relative to Oxide, and is absorbed in different areas of the gut than traditional magnesium supplementation.

 Magnesium Orotate (Orotic acid) appears to have favorable kinetics when in systemic circulation and a large safety profile, but gastrointestinal uptake rate is not known.